freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

 .. important::

-   The password database from the Tails-based *Admin Workstation* contains sensitive credentials not required by journalist users.
-Make sure to copy the credentials from the Tails-based *Journalist Workstation* USB.
+   The password database from the Tails-based *Admin Workstation* contains sensitive credentials not required by *Journalists*.
+Make sure to copy the credentials from the Tails-based *Journalist Workstation* USB flash drive.

-In order to copy a journalist's login credentials:
+In order to copy a *Journalist*'s login credentials:

-- If a Tails-based *Journalist Workstation* USB is not currently attached, connect it, attach it to the ``vault`` VM, open it in the file manager, and enter its encryption passphrase.
+- If a Tails-based *Journalist Workstation* USB flash drive is not currently attached, connect it, attach it to the ``vault`` VM, open it in the file manager, and enter its encryption passphrase.

 - Locate the password database.
 It should be in the ``Persistent`` directory, and will typically be named ``keepassx.kdbx`` or similar.